Racial Discrimination in the Workplace

 If your employer physically isolates a particular group of employees away from other employees or customers because of race, that conduct could constitute race discrimination.

-It is illegal to exclude minorities from certain positions or group.
+It is illegal to exclude minorities from certain positions or groups.
 It also violates the law to categorize employees or jobs so that certain jobs are generally held by minorities.

 Policies With Discriminatory Effects